jtlait/ecg2rr/README.md

 ## Installation

-Latest version of the package can be installed from github with pip:
+Latest version of the package and its dependencies can be installed from github with pip:

 > `pip install git+https://github.com/jtlait/ecg2rr.git#egg=ecg2rr`